(This article has been translated into French.)

 Data custodians, including mid-level public servants in charge of the various provincial health care data on patients’ hospital and doctor visits, lab and diagnostic tests, and vaccinations, understandably fear a data breach on their watch, while they get no reward if these data are used to produce important public good benefits.
 A culture of “stewardship” rather than “custodianship” is needed to ensure both protection of privacy and reap the major public good benefits from fully pan-Canadian data analysis and actionable evidence.

 Privacy commissioners themselves can be a source of privacy chill.
 Their job is to protect privacy, not to champion the beneficial uses of sensitive personal health information.
-Still, they could be more vocal in saying, as the federal privacy commissioner did recently: “During a public health crisis, privacy laws still apply, but they are not a barrier to appropriate information sharing.”
+Still, they could be more vocal in saying, as the office of the federal privacy commissioner did recently: “During a public health crisis, privacy laws still apply, but they are not a barrier to appropriate information sharing.”

 Provincial health ministers face very strong incentives to avoid embarrassment, as do hospital and health region CEOs.
 Sophisticated statistical analyses of their data are bound to produce embarrassing results from time to time, such as too many unnecessary surgeries or excessive diagnostic imaging of one sort or another, at large cost to taxpayers.
 A stark example is a decade-old analysis showing a three-fold difference in the rate of heart attack surgery across health regions in Canada with no difference in 30-day mortality.
 Provocative as these disturbing results were, the data to update this kind of “postal code medicine” analysis for Canada remain difficult if not impossible to access.